 Since terpenoids are important, developing selective synthesis of terpenoids from bulk chemicals by mimicking the biological process is necessary.

-Now, a research group led by Prof. QING Guangyan from the Dalian Institute of Chemical Physics (DICP) of the Chinese Academy of Sciences reported a sustainable, insoluble, and chiral photonic cellulose nanocrystal patch for calcium ion (Ca2+) sensing in sweat.
+Recently, a team led by Prof. CHEN Qing'an from the Dalian Institute of Chemical Physics (DICP) of the Chinese Academy of Sciences (CAS) developed a bioinspired and catalytic transformation of isoprene.

 Their findings were published in Nature Communications on Nov.
 04.

 Isoprene is considered as cost-effective choice for biomimetic constructions of terpenoids due to its characteristic structure and abundance.